Aquos89/HeavyMetal-Millennial/README.md

 ## 📄 License

-This project was developed for academic purposes at [University Name].
+This project was developed for academic purposes at Regensburg University.
 Not intended for commercial use.